 It Might Just Get You Killed

-A recent tragic reminder about why warnings and warning shots are often fruitless is the recent case of Pedro “Pete” Cain of Norfolk, Va.
-Cain was visiting with some neighbors when a young woman came up to the group and asked to use a cellular phone on in late May of this year, according to the Virginia Pilot.
+A tragic reminder about why warnings and warning shots are often fruitless is the recent case of Pedro “Pete” Cain of Norfolk, Va.
+According to the Virginia Pilot, Cain was visiting with some neighbors when a young woman came up to the group and asked to use a cellular phone on in late May of this year.
 She was told there wasn’t one available, but Cain was concerned that she was actually casing for a robbery and went back to his apartment to retrieve a handgun.

 Cain’s suspicion was correct, and soon after returning with the gun, a man wearing a bandana appeared with a handgun.
 Cain aimed at the man and told him to drop it.

-The man began to comply, but suddenly fired, hitting Cain in the abdomen.
+The man began to comply but suddenly fired, hitting Cain in the abdomen.
 Cain was taken to the hospital but died of his wounds.
 Five people have been arrested for their roles in the robbery.
-The alleged shooter, one David Barrington, is facing a charge of 2nd degree murder as well as ancillary charges.
+The alleged shooter, David Barrington, is facing a charge of 2nd-degree murder as well as ancillary charges.

 This isn’t to say it’s Cain’s own fault he was killed; it was the murderous criminal’s fault.
 However, it may well have turned out different had Cain merely fired.
 The shooter may have wound up on a slab, Cain’s fiance wouldn’t be mourning his loss and his son won’t be growing up without remembering his father.

 If you are confronted with a real and honest threat to your or someone else’s life or posed with a threat of serious bodily injury by a person bent on doing evil, shoot to stop the threat.
 Don’t try trick shots to the kneecap, don’t resort to warning shots.
 Verbal commands may work, but as can be gleaned from the Cain case, won’t always.